op-de-kop/op-de-kop/src/en-US/courses.md

 To participate in one of the lessons, you can become a member of the association.
 Membership is for an indefinite period.
 There is a notice period of 3 months.

-For the 2025 season, the costs are:
+For the 2026 season, the costs are (unchanged):
 - Acro classes: €200
 - Handstand classes: €150